dfirale/dfirale.github.io/_posts/2021-03-01-Finding evil with Powershell and Get-WinEvent.md

 Here is an example of querying Sysmon process create events where whoami.exe was executed as system user:

 <img src="https://raw.githubusercontent.com/dfirale/dfirale.github.io/master/assets/images/GetWinEvent/whoami.PNG" width="100"/>

+# Finding the evil

+For the baseline and proof of concept I wanted to use [Florian Roth's](https://twitter.com/cyb3rops) [Godmode Sigma rule](https://github.com/Neo23x0/sigma/blob/master/other/godmode_sigma_rule.yml).
+It basically includes the most effective search queries to detect malicious activity - following the principle: if you had only one shot, what would you look for?